Frühjahrsmüdigkeit – the Spring My-Butt-Is-Draggin Syndrome

 But what is it and where does it come from?
 Just for you — a scientific explanation to justify why you can tell your loved ones to scram while you enjoy your afternoon siesta on the hammock.

 Here it is: Daylight increases with spring and sets the balance of your body’s melatonin and serotonin into disarray.
-Melatonin is a hormone in your body that helps controls sleep cycles and serotonin helps you be haaapppy.
+Melatonin is a hormone in your body that helps control sleep cycles and serotonin helps you be haaapppy.
 In winter, your body produces more melatonin (think of hibernation).
-And as the two hormones start battling it out in spring, you start to kinda feel like you have a long-term hangover without having had the fun party the night before.
+And as the two hormones start battling it out in spring, you start to kinda feel like you have a long-term hangover without having had the fun of dancing on the the tables the night before.

 But no worries!
 It won’t last.
 Take your siestas, drink your espressos and your body will adjust.
 Or better yet, go for a run.
 Really, You’ll enjoy it.
 Eventually.
 I promise.
 The chestnut trees and wild garlic are blooming in Prater and the air never smelled sweeter.